-In order to use the information system R-GMA, you first have to install the R-GMA server on one node.
+To do this, you first have to install the R-GMA server on one node.
 If you want, you can install further R-GMA servers on other nodes.

 The following rules have to be taken into account when installing a single or multiple servers and enabling/disabling the different options of the server(s):

-- There must be exactly one schema server for your grid. - There must be at least one registry server per grid, but there can be several.
-It is recommended to have at least two registries per site. - There must be one site publisher per site. - You can choose to enable/disable the data archiver.
+• There must be exactly one schema server for your grid.

+- There must be at least one registry server per grid, but there can be several.
+It is recommended to have at least two registries per site. - There must be one site publisher per site. - You can choose to enable/disable the archiver.
 If you want to have your data archived after the expiration time you will need a data archiver.
 It is recommended to have at least two archivers per site.